Opportunities outside the UK

 - Do you want to use an agency?
 An agency might set up a placement for you but there may be a fee, or you can source your own opportunity and make the arrangements yourself.

 - Using an agency - ask the right questions to help you make an informed decision.
-The questions will be very similar to those we suggest you ask when selecting a gap year provider.
+The questions will be very similar to those we suggest you ask when searching for an overseas provider if you want to take time out after your studies.

 Questions to ask an agency